Skip to content

 DTTA La Española

-Wednesdays are café days, each week someone new picks somewhere we get to go for coffee.
+At DTTA La Española we have personal development activities on Mondays, Tuesdays, and Thursdays.
+Wednesdays are café days, each week someone new picks somewhere they get to go for coffee.

 Our 4 main goals for our members are: